Maternity: care during pregnancy

 Midwives in the traditional teams offer antenatal (before birth) and postnatal (after birth) care to women in a defined area, Monday to Saturday, 9am to 5pm.

 - Tulip team (postcodes: SE1, SE11, SE17, SW8, SW9 and some parts of SE5)

 - Bluebell team (postcodes: SE1, SE8, SE14, SE16)

 - Rose team (postcodes: SW2, SW4, SW8, SW9, SW12, SW16)

 Each caseload team consists of 6 midwives.
-Caseload midwives work in pairs or as a team to provide care before, during and after birth, including home births.
+Caseload midwives work in pairs or as a team to provide care before, during and after birth, including home births from some teams.

 - Acorn team (postcodes: SE1, SE16, SE8, SE14)

 - Olive team (postcodes: SW2, SW12, SW16)

 - Willow team (postcodes: SW4, SW8, SW12, SW9, SW2)

 - LEAP team (postcodes: SW2, SE5, SW8 and SW9), visit the LEAP Lambeth website for more information